d3london/cogstack_medcat_process/README.md

 ## RWD and analytics

 As infrastructure for structured EHR data extraction scales across the NHS, the vital missing component is an ability to systematically surface concepts from the unstructured record.
-These concepts are the missing piece that provide a full picture for patients, to enable more precise analysis, better predictive models, and Real-World Data (RWD) that are essential for life sciences research and clinical trial recruitment.
+These concepts fill in missing data gaps to provide a high fidelity representation of patients, enabling more precise analysis, better predictive models, and Real-World Data (RWD) that are essential for life sciences research and clinical trial recruitment.

 ## Workshops 2024 Q2